willjones11/AppliedDataScienceCapstone/README.md

 This is the Capstone of the **IBM DATA SCIENCE PROFESSIONAL CERTIFICATE** which includes 9 other courses

 ## Capstone Structure
--Introduction
+- Introduction
--Exploratory Data Analysis
+- Exploratory Data Analysis
--Interactive Visual Analysis and Dashboard
+- Interactive Visual Analysis and Dashboard
--Predictive Analysis (Classification)
+- Predictive Analysis (Classification)

 The project was coded using Python mostly in Jupyter Notebooks using the packages:
--Numpy
+- Numpy
--Pandas
+- Pandas
--Matplotlib
+- Matplotlib
--Seaborn
+- Seaborn
--Requests -
+- Requests
-Datetime
+- Datetime
--Sklearn
+- Sklearn
--Wget
+- Wget
--Folium.
+- Folium.
 The SQL Database used was IBM DB2.